-When it comes to entrepreneurship and management thinking, author, speaker, and serial entrepreneur Seth Godin has distilled the start-up business skill set down to three things:
+When it comes to entrepreneurship and management thinking, author, speaker, and serial entrepreneur Seth Godin has distilled the start-up business skill set down to three essential skills for entrepreneurs:

 - Quiet your lizard brain.
 What is a lizard brain?
 In short, the part of the brain that handles base responses like anger and fear.
 In business terms, it can be what makes business people slow down to the point of paralysis, what causes writer’s block, or performance anxiety before a presentation, or the distraction that leads to a project timeline to derail.